rewoma19/script-summer/destructured_enchantments/enchantments.md

 ### Get the second card

 Elyse performs sleight of hand and summons the second card in the deck without using the **array[index]** or **.shif()**.

+## Task 3

+### Swap two cards

+Elyse will make the two cards of the deck switch places.
+She doesn't need to call a single function.